The Complete Short Sale Process From Beginning to End

 - A comparative market analysis or list of recent comparable sales in the area

-Writing a Short Sale Offer and Submitting It to the Bank
+Writing an Offer and Submitting It to the Bank

 As a buyer, ask your agent for a list of comparable sales before you write a short sale offer.
 The bank will want to receive something at least close to market value.